 - People whose second toe is longer than the big toe or are flat-footed are more likely to get a hammertoe, but it can happen with anyone.

-- A hammertoe occurs when the muscle in a toe isn’t working properly or is too weak causing increased pressure on tendons and toe joints to support the toe.
+- A hammertoe occurs when the muscle in a toe isn’t working correctly or is too weak, causing increased pressure on tendons and toe joints to support the toe.
 To bend and straighten each toe, we need strong toe muscles.
 If the toe stays bent too long, a hammertoe develops.